laffingDragons/Todolist-with-hooks-React/README.md

 - Icons and design ideas from [flaticon.com](https://flaticon.com).
 - Built with ❤️ for the [Akshay Patil] Outlier.ai hackathon.

 Let’s make productivity fun!
 Try TodoMaster, crush your tasks, and enjoy the confetti.
 Got feedback?
-Open an issue or tweet us at @YourTwitterHandle.
+Open an issue or tweet us at @[LinkedIn](https://www.linkedin.com/in/akkshay-paatil/).